Fit for Study Program

 The team aim to ensure UWA students are Fit For Study while undertaking their selected course at UWA.

 - Tertiary Alcohol Project (TAP) is designed to reduce risk-taking behaviour associated with excessive alcohol consumption by university students.

-- Stress Less aims to raise awareness of issues that cause stress and anxiety among university students, and break the stigma associated with mental health.
+- Stress Less aims to raise awareness of issues that cause stress and anxiety among university students, and break the stigma associated with mental health issues.

-- Volunteering with the Health Promotion Unit can give you the opportunity to get hands-on experience in the development, implementation or evaluation of health promotion projects and programs.
+with the Health Promotion Unit can give you hands-on experience in the development, implementation and evaluation of health promotion projects and programs.

-We have a wide range of resources on a variety of health topics including alcohol and other drugs, sexual health and mental health.
+- The Health Promotion Unit produce a wide range of UWA-specific resources on a variety of health topics including alcohol and other drugs, sexual health and mental health.

 - See a full list of recent health promotion evaluation reports under Publications.